SammyGIS/Arcpy-Scripting/README.md

-# ARGIS
+# Arcpy Programming

-The Respiratory contains python scripts for performiang short geospatial analyssi in python to automate a geo processes
+The repository contains python scripts for performiang geospatial analysis in python to automate a geoanalytical processes

-the main module will used is arcpy module and it will be supported by other module depending on task
+The main module will used is arcpy module and it will be supported by other module depending on task